Pre-General Availability Draft: 2018-02-22

 (in which case RSA is not used) or an unencrypted connection

-that encrypts the password using RSA.
+that performs password exchange using RSA.
 Suppose that an

 unencrypted connection is used.
 For example: